 Recognize staff who recycle or use alternative transportation.
-Corvallis Clinic in Oregon has alternative transportation week and they create a recognition badge to symbolize that accomplishment in Recognize.
+Corvallis Clinic in Oregon has an alternative transportation week, and they create a recognition badge to symbolize that accomplishment in Recognize.

-Do special weekly wellness challenges of drinking water or eating vegetarian the most in a week.
-There are whole enterprise products dedicated to wellness, or you can do it homegrown with spreadsheets and forms.
+Do special weekly wellness challenges.
+There are whole enterprise products dedicated to wellness, or you can do it homegrown.
 Find a program of your choice on sites like Capterra.

-Recognize has a series of wellness badges to take utilitize in a wellness program.
+Recognize has a series of wellness badges to take advantage of in a wellness program.
 Give these out to staff when they accomplish goals.
 The badges can have a value behind them to be redeemed in a rewards catalog.

 Check out the Recognize Wellness article for more tips and to download the wellness badges.

-Host celebration gatherings or “town halls” where you highlight successes of the company and employees.
-Make it be a surprise for added wow-factor.A couple of my co-workers told our boss that they had noticed me doing very well in my first few months.
-During an employee meeting I was asked to come up and be recognized for that and they gave me a little gift card.
-I appreciated it so much and I've never seen anything like that at another workplace.A friend of mine published a paper in Science.
+Host celebration gatherings or “town halls” where you highlight the successes of the company and employees.
+Make it a surprise for the added wow factor.A couple of my coworkers told our boss that they had noticed me doing very well in my first few months.
+During an employee meeting, I was asked to come up and be recognized for that, and they gave me a little gift card.
+I appreciated it so much, and I've never seen anything like that at another workplace.A friend of mine published a paper in Science.
 My advisor received the email about the acceptance before she did and booked a massive celebratory breakfast for all of us before we got into the lab!
-The look on her face, and all of ours, was so memorable!The company I work for decided to throw everybody a surprise party just for meeting our sales quotas for the week.
-It was an extremely unexpected occasion and it really made everybody feel like we were appreciated within the firm.
+The look on her face, and all of ours, was so memorable!The company I work for decided to throw everybody a surprise party just to meet our sales quotas for the week.
+It was an extremely unexpected occasion, and it really made everybody feel like we were appreciated within the firm.

-Create competition between office locations in a similar region.
+Create a competition between office locations in a similar region.
 See who can produce the most in a donation competition or sales competition.
 Show a leaderboard of different offices by sales per capita.All the local stores in the area compete every month to sell a specific product.
-This month that item is cookies, and the store that sells the most of the designated item will have a $1000 bonus awarded to the manager, and an $800 bonus to each employee.
-This is a real incentive, the store just 20 minutes from where I live got this award last month.Our store was rated #1 in the district for both sales and meeting the budget.
-Our supervisor came down and gave us all gift cards and we had a pizza party with soda.
+This month that item is cookies.
+The store that sells most of the designated items will have a $1000 bonus awarded to the manager for buying things employees need.
+This is a real incentive.
+The store just 20 minutes from where I live got this award last month.Our store was rated #1 in the district for both sales and meeting the budget.
+Our supervisor came down and gave us all gift cards, and we had a pizza party with soda.

-For international companies, set up kiosks of recognitions for different offices.
-Have the program be centralized for them, while visible across the company.
+For international companies, set up kiosks of recognition for different offices.
+Have the program be centralized for them while being visible across the company.